Ecological Restoration Using Biochar

 "loveliest fleet of islands that lies anchored in any ocean.
 I feel the spirit of its wild lands, I hear the splash of its brooks; and in my nostrils still lives the breath of its flowers"

 Little could Twain have expected that large parts of those once verdant isles he visited in the mid-19th Century would become 'weed patches' in the 20th.
-However, by applying principals of ecology, new technology, and managing the results, projects are underway to reverse some of the damages and revitalize landscapes that are now covered in weeds.
+However, by applying principals of ecology, new technology, and managing the process, projects are underway to reverse some of the damages and revitalize landscapes that are now covered in weeds.

 Biochar is a manufactured product being used to restore degraded lands on Maui.
 An excellent example is underway on the island where an invasive tree is being removed and native Hawaiian species are being replanted.
 The US Forest Service advises using biochar if large volumes of wood waste is available after dead or decadent vegetation is being removed to reduce the chance of wildfires.
 Previously, the waste material was piled and burned or left to decompose on site.
 When converted to biochar, the product offers opportunities to economically restore degraded landscapes, large or small.